ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 ### Into

-Welcome to the Devloper Docs. this document will be split into 2 portions.
+Welcome to the Developer Docs. this document will be split into 2 portions.

 1: documentation for **AYON** developers that want to use the resolver but dont want to work on the source code. it will outile all the things the resolver